 Diffuse a Raging Narcissist: Know the Patterns

 First, understand that not a single thing you say will change the narcissist’s feelings during the rage.
 It doesn’t matter if she’s arguing that the sky should be red instead of blue—she’s right as far as she’s concerned, and there’s nothing that you or anyone else could say to change her mind.
 Remember: it’s about controlling the situation and being perceived by you as perfect.
 Any evidence that she’s losing control or not being perceived as perfect will further incite the rage.
 In order to end a rage, a narcissist needs to feel safe and in control of the situation—so if you simply want to end the temporary situation, then you may need to say whatever she needs to hear to feel that way again—especially if your safety is at stake, but even if it’s just your emotional well-being you’re trying to protect.
+The narcissist has specific patterns of abuse – and you need to familiarize yourself with them if you’re going to diffuse the narcissistic rage.

 Understanding Narcissism: The Narcissist in Public

 An interesting thing about most narcissists—being the charming and outgoing people they are, they project a public image of being “fun” and “laid-back,” but in private, it’s a whole other story.
 Behind closed doors, a narcissist feels safe to release his rage.
-And since he’s so often the life of the party, the nice guy and the charmer that everyone loves to hang out with (in public, anyway), many people won’t have any idea what kind of person they’re really dealing with.
+And since he’s so often the life of the party, the nice guy, and the charmer that everyone loves to hang out with (in public, anyway), many people won’t have any idea what kind of person they’re really dealing with.
 So, unless someone personally witnesses this narcissistic rage, they can’t understand what life is like for the victim/target of the narcissistic rage—especially when it’s a lover, parent or family member.

 Understanding Narcissism: The Narcissist and Projection

-As the victim of a narcissistic rage, you’ve likely been accused of being selfish or of ignoring the narcissist’s emotional or physical needs, of being dishonest, arrogant, lazy or any number of other insulting descriptives.
+As the victim of narcissistic rage, you’ve likely been accused of being selfish or of ignoring the narcissist’s emotional or physical needs, of being dishonest, arrogant, lazy or any number of other insulting descriptives.
 But what’s really happening most of the time is projection—narcissists project their own inadequacies onto their victims.
 So as usual, it’s all about the narcissist, not about you.

 The Narcissist and Selective Memory